-Pandemic spike in deaths of homeless people not due to COVID-19, study finds
+Spike in deaths of homeless people not due to COVID-19, study finds

 With sky-high housing costs, especially in urban centers like the San Francisco Bay Area and Los Angeles, Californians are often stretched to make rent or pay a mortgage.
 A March poll conducted by the Public Policy Institute of California found that nearly 55% of state residents said they were concerned about not having enough money to cover their housing costs.

-As of September of 2021, the average rent for a two-bedroom apartment in California was $1,996, according to Statista.
+As of September 2021, the average rent for a two-bedroom apartment in California was $1,996, according to Statista.